Vitalos logo

 Medical Recommendations Based on Test Results

-• Continue routine health maintenance; no immediate medical intervention is necessary based on current laboratory data.
+• No immediate medical interventions are indicated based on current laboratory findings.

 Lifestyle and Dietary Suggestions

-• Continue a balanced diet rich in iron, folate, and vitamin B12 to support ongoing hematologic health.
+• Continue a balanced, nutrient-rich diet with adequate intake of iron, vitamins B12, and folate to support hematologic health.

 Further Evaluation